Adjusting pH, the endless chore

 These composites are insoluble and the only thing they need to be efficient is to have solution passed around them frequently.
-So it is simply a matter of putting them in a place where fresh passing solution will be in contact all the time – such as near or connected to a high-flow pump – and that’s it, no more pH problems, no more additions to control pH, problem absolutely solved.
+It is a matter of putting them in a place where fresh passing solution will be in contact all the time – such as near or connected to a high-flow pump – and that’s it, no more pH problems, no more additions to control pH, problem absolutely solved.
 As the solution passes through the material, it will be able to react with the ion attracting sites in the polymer to stabilize the pH.
 These compounds have been studied in the literature and given good results (1, 2, 3).